-Social security in the Republic of Croatia refers to organized protection for vulnerable groups within the population, such as the sick, elderly, those unfit for work, the unemployed, the socially endangered, and families with children, and it is implemented by the state through contributions made on the principle of solidarity.
-The social insurance in Croatia consists of health, pension, unemployment and work accident insurance, as well as maternity and family benefits.
+Social security in the Republic of Croatia refers to organized protection for vulnerable groups within the population, such as the sick, elderly, those unfit for work, the unemployed, the socially endangered, and families with children, and the state implements it through contributions made on the principle of solidarity.
+Social insurance in Croatia consists of health, pension, unemployment, work accident insurance, and maternity and family benefits.

-Pension reform in Croatia was initiated in 1998, and in 2002, the system of three pension pillars was created.
-The first pillar is the generational solidarity system, the second pillar is compulsory individual pension insurance, and the third pillar is voluntary pension insurance.
+Pension reform in Croatia was initiated in 1998, and in 2002, the three pension pillars were created.
+The first pillar is the generational solidarity system, the second is compulsory individual pension insurance, and the third is voluntary pension insurance.
 The last two pillars represent individual capitalized savings by the insured person.
-The institution charged with the organization and implementation of the pension insurance system is the Croatian Institute for Pension Insurance (HZMO) and is a public institution.
+The institution charged with the organization and implementation of the pension insurance system is the Croatian Institute for Pension Insurance (HZMO), a public institution.

 The second pillar is compulsory for persons who were under the age of 40 in 2002 and is additional to the first pillar.
-Persons who were aged between 40 and 50 in 2002 were able to opt out.
-Those who did, as well as people older than 50 in 2002 remained insured only under the first pillar, but their contribution equals 20% of gross salary, thus insuring equality.
+However, persons who were aged between 40 and 50 in 2002 were able to opt-out.
+Those who did, as well as people older than 50 in 2002, remained insured only under the first pillar, but their contribution equals 20% of gross salary, thus ensuring equality.

-Compulsory primary health insurance ensures rights and obligations arising from basic health insurance according to the principle of mutuality and solidarity and is administered and carried by the Croatian Institute for Health Insurance (HZZO).
+Compulsory primary health insurance ensures rights and obligations arising from basic health insurance according to the principle of mutuality and solidarity.
+It is administered and carried by the Croatian Institute for Health Insurance (HZZO).

-Employers must pay contributions towards basic state health insurance, and basic accident insurance (16,5% on the gross salary, so called “gross II salary” or total cost for employer).
+Employers must pay contributions towards basic state health insurance and basic accident insurance (16,5% on the gross salary, so-called “gross II salary” or total cost for the employer).
 Self-employed workers in Croatia are also obligated to pay health insurance contributions.
-Unemployed persons, children, retired and vulnerable persons benefit from basic health insurance, without having to pay the contribution.
+Unemployed persons, children, retired, and vulnerable persons benefit from basic health insurance without contributing.

 Basic health insurance covers costs of general and urgent healthcare services and examinations, treatment in case of workplace injury and profession-related illness, compensation for loss of pay during sick leave, maternity or paternity leave, and transport costs linked to the use of health services.
 The Act and Law define who the users are and which rights they have according to the Law.
-The insured has several rights which include primary health care, specialized health care, hospital care, the right to medications, dental, orthopedic and other aids, and the right to protection in other EU Member States.
+The insured has several rights, which include primary health care, specialized health care, hospital care, the right to medications, dental, orthopedic, and other aids, and the right to protection in other EU Member States.
 Croatian Institute for Health Insurance has defined what services are fully paid from the fund of compulsory insurance.
-Among other rights it includes the overall health care of children up to age 18, preventive and specific health care of school children and students, preventive health care for women, monitoring of pregnancy and childbirth, the costs of dialysis treatment, transplantation of human organs, ambulance, nursing health care, medication from the basic list of prescription medications and laboratory diagnostics.
-There are medical procedures that are not included, such as: cosmetic surgery, experimental treatment, the treatment of acquired voluntary sterility, surgical treatment of obesity and similar treatments.
-Persons who are temporarily unable to work are also insured through the compulsory insurance.
-Services which are not covered by basic health insurance are borne by the individual, or are covered by voluntary health insurance.
+Among other rights, it includes the overall health care of children up to age 18, preventive and specific health care of school children and students, preventative health care for women, monitoring of pregnancy and childbirth, the costs of dialysis treatment, transplantation of human organs, ambulance, nursing health care, medication from the basic list of prescription medications and laboratory diagnostics.
+Some medical procedures are not included, such as cosmetic surgery, experimental treatment, the treatment of acquired voluntary sterility, surgical treatment of obesity, and similar treatments.
+Persons who are temporarily unable to work are also insured through compulsory insurance.
+Individual or voluntary health insurance bears services not covered by basic health insurance.

 Supplementary Employee Benefits